rizemon/tp/docs/DeveloperGuide.md

 The `name` and `description` variables must be set during the instantiation of the module, that is to say in the constructor.

-The abstract `run(Data data)` method should be implemented to return a `Data` object as the purpose of this method is solely for data processing.
+The abstract `run(Data data)` method should be implemented to access the bytes inside the given `Data` object, perform some processing on them, construct a new `Data` object from the results and return it.
 There are two groups of modules supported by Decodex:

 - Modules that do not take in any parameters